Logo L&E Global

 • name and address of the employer and the employee;

-• the anticipated duration (only in case of fixed-term contracts);
+• the end date or anticipated duration of employment (only in case of fixed-term contracts);

 • the nature of the activity involved;